kshetline/tubular_time_tzdb/README.md

 • `version`: The tz database release version.
 • `years`: The range of years covered by explicit UTC offset transition times.
-• `deltaTs`: Starting at the year 2020, with one entry per year, the value of "delta T" at the start of each year.
+• `deltaTs`: Starting at the year 2020, with one entry per year, the value of “delta T” at the start of each year.
 Delta T is the difference between UT1 and TDT (Terrestrial Dynamic Time), also the same as the difference between UT1 and TAI (International Atomic Time) plus 32.184 seconds.
 • `leapSeconds`: This is a list of days, specified as a number of days after January 1, 1970, for which a leap seconds has been added in the second just before the start of the specified day.
 If a number is negative, the absolute value of that number is the number of days after January 1, 1970 when a negative leap second has just occurred.

 ### Timezone descriptions